Skip to Content

 Databases follow the same Deep Merge strategy as the rest of nanokit.yml:

-databases: main_db: engine: neon branching: enabled: true environments: local: databases: main_db: engine: postgres # Use standard Postgres container for local dev version: "16" branching: enabled: false
+databases: main_db: engine: postgres branching: enabled: true environments: local: databases: main_db: engine: postgres # Use standard Postgres container for local dev version: "16" branching: enabled: false

 [!TIP] Connection Injection: Nanokit automatically injects the resolved connection string into all services in the same environment via the DATABASE_URL environment variable.
 You don’t need to manually map credentials.